Postpartum Depression in Columbus, OH

 • Feeling overwhelmed

-There are things that you can do to help yourself get through the “baby blues”:
+There are things that you can do to help yourself and maintain a level of postpartum depression self-care during this difficult time in your life.

 • Rest!
 Always try to nap when the baby naps.